Elliott Smith: Death

 Smith died on October 21, 2003, at the age of 34 from two stab wounds to the chest.
 At the time of the stabbing, he was at his Lemoyne Street home in Echo Park, California, where he lived with his girlfriend, Jennifer Chiba.
 According to Chiba, the two were arguing, and she locked herself in the bathroom to take a shower.
 Chiba heard him scream and upon opening the door saw Smith standing with a knife in his chest.
 She pulled the knife out, after which he collapsed and she called 9-1-1 at 12:18 pm.
 Smith died in the hospital, with the time of death listed as 1:36 p.m.
 A possible suicide note, written on a sticky note, read: "I'm so sorry—love, Elliott.
 God forgive me."
 The coroner misspelled Smith's first name in the autopsy report, omitting the second 't'.
 While Smith's death was reported as a suicide, the official autopsy report released in December 2003 left open the question of homicide.

 Smith's remains were cremated, and his ashes were divided between his mother, father, and half-sister Ashley.
 A small memorial service for family and friends was held at his father's home in Portland, although Smith's "ashes weren't on hand because the coroner wouldn't release them."
 The status or location of Smith's ashes has not been made public.

 According to Pitchfork, record producer Larry Crane reported on his Tape Op message board that he had planned to help Smith mix his album in mid-November.
 Crane wrote, "I hadn't talked to Elliott in over a year.
 His girlfriend, Jennifer, called me [last week] and asked if I'd like to come to L.A. and help mix and finish [Smith's album].
 I said 'yes, of course', and chatted with Elliott for the first time in ages.
 It seems surreal that he would call me to finish an album and then a week later kill himself.
 I talked to Jennifer this morning, who was obviously shattered and in tears, and she said, 'I don't understand, he was so healthy.'"
 The coroner reported that no traces of illegal substances or alcohol were found in Smith's system at the time of his death but did find prescribed levels of antidepressant, anxiolytic, and ADHD medications, including clonazepam, mirtazapine, atomoxetine, and amphetamine.
-There were no hesitation wounds, which are typically found on a victim of suicide by self-infliction.
+There were no hesitation wounds.
 Due to the inconclusive autopsy ruling, the Los Angeles Police Department's investigation remains open.

+Smith received a letter from his step-father, Charlie Welch, on the day he died, but did not get the chance to read it.
+In the letter, Welch denies having urges to sexually abuse anyone after Smith's allegations of repeated childhood sexual abuse from him but apologised for general mistreatment of him and his "deficiencies as a father."